-- It's cheaper than a private flight school.
+It's cheaper than a commercial flight school.
 We are a non-profit organization run by volunteers.
 This keeps the costs down.
-Gliders are also less expensive than powered planes.
+Gliders are also less expensive than powered aircraft.

 The process of becoming a private pilot with a glider rating involves:

-Do not let this process scare you!
+Do not let this process intimidate you!
 When a student takes this process step-by-step, it is manageable.
 We're here to help.

 By the book (Federal Regulations)

 If you have less than 40 hours as a pilot in heavier-than-air aircraft or are new to flying: